 Spending around £400 would give you a simple, three tier cake to serve around 100 guests.
 At this price, expect your cake to be covered in buttercream or semi naked rather than sugarpaste.
 Sugar flowers will add to this price so for floral decoration consider faux silk flowers or real flowers (again check with florist for safety)

 Wedding Cakes for £450 – £600

-Spending within this bracket your design options really open up and would be the starting range for a 3 tier sugarpaste cake to serve around 80-100 guests.
-Expect to see more personalised design aspects on a cake at this price than in the lower price brackets.
+Spending within this bracket will see your design options really open up and would be the starting range for a 3 tier sugarpaste cake to serve around 80-100 guests.
+At this price, expect to see more personalised design aspects than a wedding cake in the lower price brackets.

 Wedding Cakes for £700 – £800

-At this budget your cake options become vast and couples can expect to have a bespoke wedding cake with intricate sugar work and decorated with sugar flowers.
+At this budget your cake options become wide and couples can expect to have a bespoke wedding cake with intricate sugar work and/or decorated with a collection of sugar flowers.
 At this bracket expect at least a 3 or 4 tiered cake (each tier 6 inches tall) to serve around 80 - 100

 Wedding Cakes for £800 – £1,000